garethcheah/documentation/AddNewUnityProjectToGitHub.md

 ## 5. Create remote respository in GitHub.com

   - Go to github.com and sign into your account
-  - Create a new repository with the same matching the local repository for your project
+  - Create a new remote repository with the same name matching the local repository for your project
-  - Copy the URL for the new repository
+  - After the remote repository is created, copy the URL for the new repository

 ## 6. Add path to remote repository in Sourcetree